This site contains no information about the edibility or toxicity of mushrooms.

-Gomphidius glutinosus, also known as Slimy Spike, is a gray-brown agaric that is covered in a colorless, slimy veil.
+Gomphidius glutinosus, also known as Slimy Spike, is a grey-brown agaric that is covered in a colourless, slimy veil.
 The stem has an indistinct ring zone, often stained black by spores, and its base is lemon-yellow.
-The mushroom is mycorrhizal with spruse.
+The mushroom is mycorrhizal with spruce.

 at first whitish, becoming tinged olivaceous-grey when mature, deeply decurrent, thick.
 Stem